fhdiaze/tix/README.md

 ## Functionality

-- Its UI is text based
+- Its UI is text based: vim style
 - It is formal specified using TLA+
 - It is command based
 - It does not use scripting languages